 Combine the egg whites, sugar, and salt together in a bowl.
 (Make sure the bowl is very clean and free from any residual fat.)
 Bring a pan of water to a gentle simmer.
 Place the bowl of egg whites over the simmering water, making sure the bottom of the pan does not come in contact with the water.

-Whisk the egg until the sugar has melted, then stir frequently until the egg whites have reach a temperature between 145˚ and 150˚ on an instant read thermometer.
+Whisk the egg until the sugar has melted, then stir frequently until the egg whites have reached a temperature between 145˚ and 150˚ on an instant read thermometer.

 Remove the bowl from the pan and place on a stand mixer.
 Using the whisk attachment, beat the whites on medium-high speed until stiff peaks form.
 Continue to beat until the whites are completely cool.
 Test this by feeling the bottom of the bowl.
 It should feel completely cool to the touch.

 Turn the mixer down to medium-low and begin adding the butter, a piece at a time.
 Once all the butter has been added, scrape down the side of the bowl and whisk for a few more seconds.
 With the mixer on low speed, drizzle in the cherry syrup and almond extract, and whisk until combined.

 Yield: 10 servings